 Citrate synthase is an enzyme exclusively present in the mitochondrial matrix and thus a quantitative marker for the presence of intact mitochondria.
-Our quanitative analysis of citrate synthase activity revealed significantly increased levels in the CNS of CSL-111 treated apoA-I-/- mice (Fig. 5D), thus revealing enhanced mitochondrial density after treatment with CSL-111.
+Our quantitative analysis of citrate synthase activity revealed significantly increased levels in the CNS of CSL-111-treated apoA-I-/- mice (Fig. 5D), thus revealing enhanced mitochondrial density after treatment with CSL-111.
 Mitochondrial energy-transducing capacity is essential for maintenance of cellular function and impaired mitochondrial energy metabolism is a hallmark of different inflammatory diseases (3).
-As a next step we determined whether CSL-111 treatment is also affecting different mitochondrial markers connected to mitochondrial biogenesis, fusion and oxidative phosphorylation.
-We found that the mRNA levels of Pgc1 $\alpha$ (master regulator of mitochondrial biogenesis), ATP synthase subunit beta (Atp5b) and cytochrome C1 (Cvc1) (both enzymes involved in oxidative phosphorylation), mitofusin 2 (Mit2, one key enzyme involved in mitochondrial fusion) and optic atrophy 1 (Opa1, mitofusion regulatory gene) were all increased in apoA-I-/- mice compared to apoA-I+/+ mice and that CSL-111 normalized all these markers in apoA-I-/- mice (Fig.5E).
-CSL-111 treatment reduced fat mass in both apoA- $I^{+/+}$ and apoA- $I^{-/-}$ mice (Fig. 5F).
+As a next step, we determined whether CSL-111 treatment also affects different mitochondrial markers connected to mitochondrial biogenesis, fusion, and OXPHOS.
+We found that the mRNA levels of PPARc coactivator 1 $\alpha$ (Pgc1 $\alpha$ ) (master regulator of mitochondrial biogenesis), ATP synthase subunit $\beta$ (Atp5b) and cytochrome C1 (Cyc1) (both enzymes involved in OXPHOS), mitofusin 2 (Mit2; one key enzyme involved in mitochondrial fusion), and optic atrophy 1 (Opa1; mitofusion regulatory gene) were all increased in apoA-I-/- mice compared with apoA-I+/+ mice and that CSL-111 normalized all of these markers in apoA-I-/- mice (Fig. 5E).

+CSL-111 treatment reduced fat mass in both apoA-I+/+ and apoA-I-/- mice (Fig. 5F).
 However, different tissues of apoA-I-/- and apoA-I+/+ mice were affected by this decrease in body fat.
-In apoA-I+/+ mice the reduction was mainly visible in visceral fat (Fig. 5G), while in apoA-I-/- mice mainly in the liver (Fig. 5H and I) and the brain (Fig. 5J and K).
-CSL-111 treatment further seemed to normalize lean mass increase in apoA- $I^{-/-}$ mice (Fig. 5F).
-We further observed increased amounts of cholesterol and triglycerides in the brains of apoA-I-/- mice (Fig. 5J) compared to apoA-I+/+ mice.
-Treatment with CSL-111 normalized both in apoA-I-/- mice without affecting lipid levels in the brains of apoA-I+/+ mice (Fig. 5J, hatched bars).
-Changes in brain cholesterol levels in mice treated with CSL-111 were associated with modest and not significant changes in RNA expression levels of transporters and enzymes involved in cholesterol transport (Supplemental Figure S2).
+In apoA-I+/+ mice, the reduction was mainly visible in visceral fat (Fig. 5G); while in apoA-I-/- mice, the reduction was mainly in the liver (Fig. 5H, I) and the brain (Fig. 5J, K).
+CSL-111 treatment further seemed to normalize lean mass increase in apoA-I-/- mice (Fig. 5F).
+We further observed increased amounts of cholesterol and triglycerides in the brains of apoA-I-/- mice (Fig. 5J)